Supervised Multimodal Bitransformers for Classifying Images and Text: Multimodal Bitransformers

 \subsection{Pre-training}

 The image encoder was pre-trained on ImageNet \cite{Deng:2009imagenet}.
 We use the ResNet-152 \cite{He:2016cvpr} implementation and weights available in PyTorch \cite{Paszke:2017pytorch} through torchvision.
-We use the pre-trained $12$-layer $768$-dimensional base-uncased model for BERT \cite{Devlin:2019naacl}, trained on the English version of Wikipedia.
+We use the pre-trained $12$-layer $768$-dimensional base-uncased model for BERT \cite{Devlin:2019naacl}, trained on English Wikipedia.